Frequently Asked

 Where should the final term assessment codes and reports be submitted?

-- Before the end of the project development (9/30, UTC+8), students must submit a PR/MR and upload the final project report to the OSPP system and provide the PR/MR links.
+2. Before the end of project development (9/30, UTC+8), students must submit PR/MR and upload the final project report to the OSPP system, and provide the PR/MR links.

-- The project needs to be submitted to the community open source repository in the form of PR/MR and has been merged.
+1. The project needs to be submitted to the open-source community repository in the form of PR/MR and merged.